-Develop and strengthen country-led, multisectoral, national and subnational nutrition coordination mechanisms to facilitate coordinated efforts, information-sharing, joint actions and accountability that contribute to the realization of the right to food in fragile and crisis-affected contexts.

-This might include:

-- → Enhancing local and national actor leadership and governance structures, with international actors supporting the strengthening of these capacities; - → Ensuring clear roles and responsibilities and improved coordination between humanitarian, development and peacebuilding actors; - → Bringing together ministries of health, agriculture, education and social protection to ensure aligned and cohesive nutrition actions across sectors; - → Leveraging multi-stakeholder platforms to ensure all key stakeholders have a voice in nutrition policy and programme implementation.
+Develop and strengthen country-led, multisectoral, national and subnational nutrition coordination Governments mechanisms to facilitate coordinated efforts, information-sharing, joint actions and accountability that contribute to the realization of the right to food in fragile and crisis-affected contexts .
+And other relevant stakeholders as This might include: appropriate → Enhancing local and national actor leadership and governance structures, with international actors supporting the strengthening of these capacities; → Ensuring clear roles and responsibilities and improved coordination between humanitarian, development and peacebuilding actors; → Bringing together ministries of health, agriculture, education and social protection to ensure aligned and cohesive nutrition actions across sectors; → Leveraging multi-stakeholder platforms to ensure all key stakeholders have a voice in nutrition policy and programme implementation.
 Example: The Government of [Country] will work with relevant partners, such as [International Organizations] to establish a multisectoral, national-level nutrition coordination mechanism to ensure effective, coordinated responses to the ongoing humanitarian crisis, bringing together government ministries, United Nations agencies, donors and local NGOs to plan and implement joint actions by ensuring regular coordination meetings where agencies share data on nutrition indicators, joint planning for interventions and tracking of outcomes.

-Establish monitoring and accountability frameworks and transparent data systems in fragile and conflict-affected contexts to track and report nutrition expenditures and progress before and after shocks, including for example - and as feasible - nutrition needs, access to essential maternal and child nutrition services, individual dietary diversity estimates, access to care and feeding practices.

-Example: The Government of [Country] will work with relevant partners, such as [International Organizations] to track and report nutrition-related data - particularly for the most affected populations and most food-insecure areas - and ensure accountability for nutrition expenditures and progress, allowing optimization of resource allocation and ensuring that nutrition funding is directed to the most affected groups and regions.
+Establish monitoring and accountability frameworks and transparent data systems in fragile and conflict- affected contexts to track and report nutrition expenditures and progress before and after shocks, including for example - and as feasible - nutrition needs, access to essential maternal and child nutrition services, individual dietary diversity estimates, access to care and feeding practices.
+Governments United Nations Private sector Example: The Government of [Country] will work with relevant partners, such as [International Organizations] to track and report nutrition-related data - particularly for the most affected populations and most food-insecure areas - and ensure accountability for nutrition expenditures and progress, allowing optimization of resource allocation and ensuring that nutrition funding is directed to the most affected groups and regions.

-Establish multi-year funding mechanisms to build resilient national nutrition systems through, for example, ng appropriate stakeholders as

 And other relevant stakeholders as appropriate

-And other relevant

-Private sector